MattBCoding/ufoduel/README.md

 * Lighthouse
   * The lighthouse report gave an almost perfect score of 99, 100, 100, 100. ![View Image of Report](/assets/readme-images/lighthouse-report.png)

+#### Notable Bugs
+No bugs of note were discovered during the development or testing of the site.
+However frustration with the different requirements from different browsers was experienced.

 ## Deployment

 * The site was deployed to GitHub pages.
 The steps to deploy are as follows: